borodihin/rotation/README.md

 <img width="600" src="/Pictures/Stand.png">

-The display on this stand is rotated by <a href="https://www.aliexpress.com/item/DC-12V-30RPM-High-torque-Turbo-Encoder-Motor-Worm-Geared-Motor-Reducer-Motor-GM4632-370/32891279814.html">GM4632-370</a> DC 12V Geared-Motor, which in it's turn driving 1:5 plywood gear reductor with 10- and 50 teeth gears as you can see on the picture above (I use only 144&deg; sector of 50-teeth gear).
+The display on this stand is rotated by <a href="https://www.aliexpress.com/item/DC-12V-30RPM-High-torque-Turbo-Encoder-Motor-Worm-Geared-Motor-Reducer-Motor-GM4632-370/32891279814.html">GM4632-370</a> DC 12V Geared-Motor, which in it's turn driving 1:5 plywood gear reductor with 10- and 50-teeth gears as you can see on the picture above (I use only 144&deg; sector of 50-teeth gear).
 By the way, you can visit Matthias Wandel <a href="http://www.woodgears.ca/">site</a> where you can find many interesting videos and power tool to draw such gears.

-Used motor has a hall encoder, so I can count turns to place display correctly in wide- and tall-position.
-The motor pinout is on sceme placed below:
+Used motor has a Hall encoder, so I can count turns to place display correctly in wide- and tall-position.
+The motor pinout is on scheme placed below:

 <img width="300" height="150" src="/Pictures/pinout.png">